 San Clemente’s 1,200-foot-long pier was originally built in 1928, and like most piers, has been rebuilt several times due to storm damage.
 Located at the end of Avenida Del Mar, the pier was part of the original village created by the city’s founder Ole Hanson.
 Those who would like to know more about the city can pay a visit to Casa Romantica, located on the bluff overlooking the pier at 415 Avenida Granada.

 The pier is open daily from 4AM to midnight, and is a popular spot for fishing, strolling, and watching surfers.
-Remember that anyone 16 and over will need a valid fishing license.

 Running perpendicular to the pier is the railroad tracks, and the paved San Clemente Beach Trail.
 This 2.6-mile trail is popular for a beachside stroll or bike ride.